khamiltotharam/pythonpractice/.ipynb_checkpoints/README-checkpoint.md

-# pythonpractice
+# Coding Sets

-A nice place to store my python practice code.
+A place to store my python coding sets.

-I hope to become a better programmer.